StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/set-dashboard-display-period.md

-# How to Set a Dashboard Display Period
+# Set a Dashboard Display Period

 This topic provides step-by-step instructions for setting a display period for a [dashboard](about-dashboards.md) in TheHive.